 User Review( votes)

-The Honda CB300R Neo Sports is a bike that is made with a lot of different style and ideas in mind.
+The customer deliveries of the Honda CB300R Neo Sports has begun.
+This is a bike that is made with a lot of different style and ideas in mind.
 Is it retro, is it a cruiser, is it a naked bike?
 We will find out soon.
 The Honda CB300R Neo-Sports Café puts Japanese craftsmanship to work and brings together with the two main components one looks for in a bike – style and performance.
 According to the company, the design of the bike is themed as a retro café-racer.
 The all-new CB 300R is built to make the rider feel invincible.
 Honda had announced that the Honda CB300R Neo Sports Cafe is coming to India at an ex-showroom price lower than Rs 2.5 lakhs.
-The bike has now been launched with a price of RS 2.41 lakhs.
+The bike has now been launched with a price of Rs 2.41 lakhs.

 Honda CB300R Neo Sports Price